Instructions: Clicking on the section name will show / hide the section.

 ...by attending the special lectures listed below.
 If you can't come to them (e.g. due to a clash with some other module) please let us know.

-The assessment consists of a presentation (20%) given in late March and a dissertation submitted in late April (80%).
+The assessment consists of a presentation (20%) given in late March or revision week and a dissertation submitted in late April (80%).
 As long as you make a decent attempt at the presentation, it can only increase your mark: if it does not then we will ignore it and the dissertation will count 100%.

 List of possible projects